vaultah/amply/README.md

 Note that it's only possible to provide one set of source and target directories as command-line arguments.
 See the `-h/--help` message for more information.

 This utility was designed to be run from a package (hence the `__main__.py` file), like a zip file or a directory.
-The script will first try to load the configuration from `config.json` in the current package.
-If that fails, it will use command-line arguments: if the first argument is not a path to a directory, it'll be assumed to be a path to the configuration file; otherwise it'll be treated as a source directory and the rest of positional command-line arguments will be treated as targets.
+The script will first try to parse the command line arguments.
+If the targets are present, it will treat the first argument as a path to the source directory; otherwise it will be treated as a path to the configuration file.
+If that fails, it will try to load 'config.json' from the current package (ZIP archive, directory) or from the directory containing the script.

 ### Sample configuration file